musikele/musikele-crypto-bot/README.md

 The bot is designed to work every 24 hours, open an issue if you want it to adapt...

-> this is not a showcase project... you'll find the ugliest code ever written by me...
+> this is not a showcase project... you'll find the ugliest code ever written by me... comments in italian, variables in itanglish...
 I just had to close my relationship with BTC by building a bot and not thinking anymore to them

+## Prerequisites

+This project requires an **account on [CEX.IO](https://cex.io) trading platform**.
+You also have to [generate secret and api keys](https://cex.io/trade/profile#/api).

+The probject only uses CEX.IO APIs avoiding external databases.

 ## install